Hydroponics: The Power of Water

 Advantages of Hydroponics

-Hydroponic advocates note plants grown in soilless environments grow up to 50 percent faster than plants exposed to the same nutrients in soil.
+Hydroponic advocates note plants grown in soilless environments grow up to 50 percent faster than plants exposed to the same nutrients in the soil.
 Crop yields appear to be greater than with traditional gardening.
 The plants expend less energy finding food, as the nutrients are delivered directly through to the roots with water.

-Because of constant reuse of water and nutrients, a hydroponic garden uses less water than traditional plant beds.
+Because of the constant reuse of water and nutrients, a hydroponic garden uses less water than traditional plant beds.
 Plants produced hydroponically also reduce rates of soil erosion, and they have fewer problems with diseases and bugs.

 Why isn’t Everyone Growing Hydroponically?

 A hydroponic garden requires an initial investment in materials.
 While it’s possible to build your own hydroponic system from scratch, most beginners do better if they purchase supplies.
-At Safer® Brand we offer a range of hydroponic products to make soilless gardening as easy as possible.

 If you’re devoted to organic gardening, it’s possible to develop an organic hydroponic system, but the system requires careful maintenance.
 Most nutrient compounds used in hydroponics are powder or liquid-based and designed to dissolve completely in the water.
 Left unattended, organic compounds have a tendency to clump up within the system.
 To ensure the nutrients are truly organic you can make your own organic compost tea, or be sure to research the product labels if you choose to purchase your nutrients.
 You can also do a quick search online to see if there are any indoor gardening stores in your area.
 The store reps are usually very helpful and experienced in hydroponic growing themselves, so they’ll be sure to help you find the best solutions.